troglobit/troglobit.github.io/content/howtos/howto-build-and-use-my-projects.md

 inbox.
 It usually starts something like this:

 - *"Hey, I just downloaded your software, what's next?"*
-- *"Your crappy software doesn't work on my system!!!!"*
+- *"Your software doesn't work on my system!!!!"*
 - *"How can I do that weird-thing that fits my odd use-case?"*
+- *"I have zero documented experience but I think you should fix your build system!"*

 This HowTo is for you.

 ## 0. Short Version

-- Download the *versioned* archive from the project's Releases page
+- Download a *versioned* archive from the project's Releases page
-- Extract archive and change to its directory
+- Extract archive for v1.2.3 and change to its directory, `cd archive-1.2.3/`
-- `./configure --help`, or just
+- `./configure --help`, or use something like the following ...
-- `./configure && make && sudo make install`
+- `./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var && make && sudo make install`

 > Some projects of mine are available in Debian/Ubuntu/FreeBSD, if you
 > use that, please report bugs to them and not me.
 I have no control